luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 * Order of execution is shuffled in the automation
 * There is one minute of sleep time between executions
 * All readings are taken during the night to minimise temperature fluctuations
-* Pycharm is used out-of-the-box, without any additional plugins and settings
+* PyCharm is used out-of-the-box, without any additional plugins and settings

 **Experiment Automation** \
 Automation is done using a shell script found [here](<insert github link> "exec.sh").
 Twenty readings are taken for each of the environment and file sizes.
 For each execution, the environment is launched, code is executed and energy readings for this process are stored to a CSV file.
 The order of execution is shuffled.
 Details for running the experiment are given below: